- Shareholders Equity

 Owners Equity is an owner’s ownership in the business i.e. the amount of the business assets owned by the business owners.
 In other words, it shows the amount the owner has invested in the business minus any money the owner has taken out of the business as withdrawal.

-Owners Equity can be defined as the residual interest in assets that remains after subtracting an entity’s liability.
+Owners Equity can be defined as the residual interest in assets that remain after subtracting an entity’s liability.

 Starting a business requires the investment of funds by the owners of the business.
 These funds are required to invest in assets of the business and such funds can either be invested by the owners through their own sources or they can be borrowed externally.
 This is the proportion of assets that are financed by the owners of the business.